mattds/mvc/README.md

 }
 ```

-A new controller should be created for each action call, and pre-populated as a context for the action (the helper function mvc.NewController can be used as above to simplify this).
-The user defined ActionHandler provides the flexibility to execute an action conditionally or execute logic before and after each action is called.
+As illustrated above, a new controller is created for each action call, and pre-populated as a context for the action.
+A user defined ActionHandler provides the flexibility to execute an action conditionally or execute logic before and after any action is called in a given controller.

 ###Actions